-- 3. Draw an entity-relationship diagram that corresponds to your data and schema.
-Again, as you work on this you may want to revise the other parts; just make sure they are all consistent with each other when you're done. - 4.
+- 3. Identify the relationships between the different tables in your schema-how does information in one connect to information in another?
+For each such relationship, designate it as "one to one", "many to one", or "many to many".
+(If you're reading ahead and want to draw this point as an E-R diagram, that's cool, but prose analysis is ok too.) - 4.
 Reread the section "The requests" from the beginning of the handout and look through the rubric at the end, and write out an interaction scenario between a student and your program-from the time they sit down, what does the program ask them?
 What do they ask the program?
 How should the program respond to their request?
 What changes occur as a result?
 Use your data example as a starting point and be as specific as possible.